ruitaiS/capstone-1/README.md

 The final RMSE on the holdout set was (TODO)

 ## Preprocessing:
-(TODO: Talk about edx code if there's time)
+The provided template code downloads the MovieLens dataset and splits the data into `edx` and `final_holdout_test` dataframes, with a proportion of `p = 0.1` for the latter.
+(TODO: Expound if time)

-Five folds were created using `createFolds`, with the response vector set to the rating column of the main EdX dataset to ensure rating values are equally distributed among each fold.
-The `generate_splits` function accepts a fold index parameter and extracts rows from the EdX set to form testing and training sets to be checked over by `consistency_check`.
+The `edx` set is split into five folds using `createFolds`, with the `rating` column assigned as the response vector to ensure that rating values are equally distributed among each fold.
+Each fold is an equal length list of unique, non-overlapping indices for rows from the `edx` set.

+The `generate_splits` function accepts a `fold_index` parameter designating which of the five folds will be used as the test set; the remaining folds are merged together to form the training set.
+The corresponding rows are extracted from the `edx` set, and passed to the `consistency_check` function before being assigned as the `test_df` and `train_df` dataframes.

-The `consistency_check` function ensures that every `movieId` and `userId` which appears in the test set also appears in the training set.
+`consistency_check` ensures that every `movieId` and `userId` which appears in the test set also appears in the training set.
 The code to do this was borrowed from the provided template code, which performs a similar modification for the main dataset in relation to the final holdout set.
-While this is a seemingly small detail, it makes the prediction task **significantly** easier, as it completely eliminates the need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).
+While this is a seemingly minor detail, it makes the prediction task **significantly** easier, as it completely eliminates the need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).

-The training data was further processed to produce the ```genres```, ```users```, and ```movies``` dataframes.
+The training set was further processed to produce the ```genres```, ```users```, and ```movies``` dataframes.
 The column names are provided below, and should be mostly self-explanatory.

 ```
 > names(genres)